 - using HPOS to access the practice’s list of registered patients, or

-- contact us at Incentives programs
+- contacting us at Incentives programs

-You work as a health practitioner in an Indigenous Health Service currently participating in the PBS Co-payment Measure as a ‘Non-Practice Incentive Program’ Health Service.
+You work as a health practitioner in an Indigenous Health Service participating in the PBS Co-payment Measure as a ‘Non-Practice Incentive Program’ Health Service.